curtisai/learning_english_with_k8s/pages/control group.md

 ##### they are hierarchical, and
 ##### child cgroups inherit certain attributes from their parent cgroup
 #### The fundamental difference is that many different hierarchies of cgroups can exist simultaneously on a system.
 If the Linux process model is a single tree of processes, then the cgroup model is one or more separate, unconnected trees of tasks (i.e. processes).
-#### Multiple separate hierarchies of cgroups are necessary because each hierarchy is attached to *one or more subsystems*
+#### Multiple separate hierarchies of cgroups are necessary because each hierarchy is attached to *one or more subsystems*.
+A subsystem represents a single resource, such as CPU time or memory.